 The International Thermoelectric Society (ITS) announces the 2013 ITS Young Investigator Award for Excellence in Research in Thermoelectrics by a young investigator who holds a researcher/engineer position in either: academia, industry, government lab or scientific institute (e.g. The Max Planck Institute).
 This award is to be given to a young researcher who has exhibited a record of excellent original work and significant results in the field of thermoelectrics or thermoelectric materials.
 The recipient should have shown significant research in the early stages of his/her career.

-The award is sponsored by The International Thermoelectrics Society (ITS) and carries a cash prize of two thousand dollars ($2000 in US currency) and a Descriptive Certificate.
-The 2011 award will be presented at the Banquet of the 30th International Conference on Thermoelectrics (ICT2011), July 17 – 21, in Traverse City, Michigan, USA.
+The award is sponsored by Amerigon, Inc. and by the International Thermoelectrics Society (ITS) and carries a cash prize of two thousand dollars ($2000 in US currency) and a Descriptive Certificate.
+The 2013 award will be presented at the Banquet of the 32nd International Conference on Thermoelectrics (ICT2013), June 30 – July 4, in Kobe, Japan.

-In addition, the recipient of the ITS Young Investigator Award will be given an invited talk at the ICT2011 in order to highlight the research leading to the award.
+In addition, the recipient of the ITS Young Investigator Award will be given an invited talk at ICT2013 in order to highlight the research leading to the award.